JCaxton/Basic-Analog-Clock/README.md

 # Basic-Analog-Clock
-An analog clock that shows the current time according to your local time.
+An analog clock that shows the current time.